rnmurthy1996/Expense-Tracker/README.md

 ![](Expense%20Tracker/Images/ET8.PNG)

 ## Built With
-* Eclipse - Java IDE used for development
+* IntelliJ IDEA - Java IDE used for development
 * Swing - Java graphics library used to build grapical user interface

 ## Authors